-- Enact laws and policies that prohibit any form of discrimination against protected groups - Analyse the impact of gender neutral laws and policies and if any indirect discrimination occurs, it should be corrected - Make and enforce laws and policies that promote affirmative action as a means of correcting past discrimination - Make and ensure the enforcement of laws that protect women and other special interest groups - Ensure the participation of protected groups in the legislative process - Adopt planning and administration process that eliminates female subordination and promotes participation of SIGs - The legislations have local meaning and able to transform the local conditions towards equality and nondiscrimination respecting the integrity of all persons. - All legislations have an implementation plan, popularization plan and if possible, translated to the local languages for ease of access. - Work place policies to be developed to protect all cadres of employees and services seekers from any form of exploitation including sexual harassment policies as well as disability friendly policies. - That counties develop a gender sensitive code of conduct that befits all county officials.
+- g) The legislations have local meaning and able to transform the local conditions towards equality and non-discrimination respecting the integrity of all persons26. - h) All legislations have an implementation plan, popularization plan and if possible, translated to the local languages for ease of access. - i) Work place policies to be developed to protect all cadres of employees and services seekers from any form of exploitation including sexual harassment policies as well as disability friendly policies. - j) That counties develop a gender sensitive code of conduct that befits all county officials.

-5.2 Program Design, Implementation, Monitoring and Evaluation
+5.2 Program Design, Implementation, Monitoring and Evaluation27